 Can I help if I am in the non-practising class, have a resigned membership, or am a nursing student?

 Yes, you can help.

 - You can reinstate with CNO.
 Former nurses or nurses in the Non-Practising Class that have practiced within the last three years may wish to reinstate their CNO membership in the General Class to assist with the pandemic efforts, including the vaccination rollout.

-Nursing students are accountable to their academic institutions and their placement organizations.
+- If you are a nursing student, you are accountable to your academic institution and placement organizations.
 CNO does not regulate nursing students.
 It is up to the host organization and the academic institution to determine student roles and responsibilities and to ensure appropriate orientation and training, not only for students, but for all staff.

 To help with the administration of the COVID-19 vaccine, you can register and apply through the Ontario’s Matching Portal.